 Long-haired Siamese cats are a beautiful, social breed.
 They are affectionate and need more human interaction than some other breeds.
 This cat breed is also known as the Balinese.
 Despite its long coat, it is actually among one of the least-shedding long-haired cat breeds.

 But, staying on top of their grooming is crucial and requires extra care.
-In addition to frequent brushing and nail trimming, you should also be paying close attention to their dental health and diet.
+In addition to frequent brushing and nail trimming, you should also pay close attention to their dental health and diet.

-There is a surplus of grooming tools available to make bathing and brushing easier.
+A surplus of grooming tools is available to make bathing and brushing easier.
 Invest in a quality brush and detangler to keep your Siamese cat looking gorgeous.
 Make frequent appointments with a professional groomer and veterinarian.
-That way, you can ensure that you are doing everything you can to maintain a healthy coat.
+That way, you can ensure that you are doing everything possible to maintain a healthy coat.

 Although long-haired cats make wonderful companions, grooming their long locks can be tricky.
 Follow these tips to ensure that your long-haired Siamese cat will look and feel its best.

 The beauty of long-haired Siamese cats can’t be overestimated.
 These animals are truly amazing.
 Meanwhile, their long hair can cover your floor, get stuck in the vacuum clear, knot up, and etc. If you are not ready to take care of a Siamese cat, don’t even try.

 Meanwhile, if you wish to have this beautiful animal as part of your household, you can benefit from the 10 tips and tricks we collected for you.
 If you feel as if you are not up to the job, you can just enjoy these 8 beautiful photos.
 These cats are worth a few minutes of your time.

 1. Happy Brushing